rchincha/project-stacker.github.io/docs/get_started/hello_stacker_image.md

 # A "Hello Stacker" Image

-Stacker builds OCI images using the YAML definition in a file referred to as the stacker file.
-So let's create a stacker file definition that packages a simple "Hello Stacker!" script into an OCI container image.
+Stacker builds OCI images using the YAML definition in a file referred to as the Stacker file.
+Let's create a stacker file definition that packages a simple "Hello Stacker!" script into an OCI container image.

 ```yaml title="Hello Stacker"